Lacunary Spherical Maximal Operators on Hyperbolic Spaces: Introduction

 \begin{theorem} Let $\H^n$ be a real hyperbolic space of dimension $n\ge2$.
 Then the lacunary spherical maximal operator $\L$, defined by \eqref{def: lac}, is bounded from $L^p(\H^n)$ to $L^p(\H^n)$ for all $1<p\le\infty$. \end{theorem}

 \begin{remark} In view of the results on the full spherical maximal operator obtained in \cite{ElK80,Ion00}, Theorem \ref{thm: main} shows that the lacunary spherical maximal operator $\L$ enjoys broader $L^p$-boundedness due to its lacunary structure.
 This phenomenon is similar to that in the Euclidean setting.

-However, it is noteworthy that the lacunary set $\Lambda$ in $\H^n$ is much larger than $\Lambda_{\R}$, defined for the operator \eqref{def: lac Rn} in $\R^n$.
-In fact, if we replace the lacunary set $\Lambda_{\R}$ by $\Lambda$, the operator $S_{*}^{\Lambda}$ is no longer bounded on $L^{p}(\R^n)$ for $1<p\le n/(n-1)$.
-This is due to the fact that the operator $S_{*}^{\Lambda}$ has the same $L^p$-boundedness as the operator $S_{*}^{\Lambda'}$ with $\Lambda'=\cup_{k=1}^{\infty}\lbrace{2^{-k}\lambda \mid \lambda\in\Lambda}\rbrace$, which follows from the scaling invariance and Fatou’s lemma.
-Since $\Lambda'$ is dense in $\R_{+}$, the operators $S_{*}^{\Lambda'}$ and $S_{*}^{\Lambda}$ are bounded on $L^{p}(\R^n)$ only for $p>n/(n-1)$, as the full spherical operator $S_{*}$ defined by \eqref{Eq:1.001}.
-The enlargement of the lacunary set reflects the influence of the geometry at infinity of $\mathbb{H}^n$, and the improved $L^p$-boundedness result follows from the Kunze–Stein phenomenon, which provides a specific convolution product estimate in this setting. \end{remark}
+However, as mentioned above, the lacunary set $\Lambda$ in $\H^n$ is much larger than $\Lambda_{\R}$, defined for the operator \eqref{def: lac Rn} in $\R^n$.
+In fact, if we replace the lacunary set $\Lambda_{\R}$ by $\Lambda$, the operator

+is no longer bounded on $L^{p}(\R^n)$ for $1<p\le n/(n-1)$.
+To see this, we note that it follows from a sacling argument and Fatou's lemma that the operator $S_{*}^{\Lambda}$ has the same $L^p$-boundedness as the operator